-Knowing the cause of your emotions and imbalance in your body could help you take prevention measures or find solutions to resolve the cause.
+Knowing the cause of your emotions and imbalance in your body could help you take preventative measures or find solutions to resolve the cause.
 Self-care brings you that awareness and reduces mental health issues such as depression.

-3. It keeps you healthy, balanced and stable.
+3. It keeps you healthy, balanced, and stable.

 Self-care encompasses all parts of ourselves.
 Most of us focus only on one area and neglect the rest.
 But all areas are intertwined with each other.

 Physical health is important.
 But you could eat all the healthy food, exercise and still be unhealthy if you neglect your emotional needs.
-Have you feel a cold pang in your chest when you are feeling depressed?
+Have you felt a cold pang in your chest when you are feeling depressed?
 Do you notice how short your breath becomes when you are anxious?
 Emotions are experienced in the body and they affect your body.

 If you have been taking good care of yourself, building a strong foundation, and keeping your well-being in balance, then when there are life challenges, you are more likely to be able to deal with it.
 And the impact on you will be less.